A non-custodial wallet for digital currency: design challenges and opportunities: Conclusion

 \section{Conclusion}

-In this paper, we explored the design of a non-custodial wallet, a device that enables users to store and spend Central Bank Digital Currency (CBDC) in various payment scenarios.
+In this paper, we explored the design of a non-custodial wallet, a device that enables users to store and spend digital currency, including but not limited to central bank digital currency (CBDC), in various payment scenarios.
 We drew on established values and practices of current forms of money, such as cash, to inform our design.
 We incorporated the opinions of diverse stakeholders, both within and outside the project team, to ensure an inclusive design process.
-We used narrative-driven tools, such as storytelling and metaphors, to make CBDC more accessible and comprehensible for users.
-We also elicited user feedback and critique on our CBDC system proposal by using provotypes.
-Our research revealed some basic guidelines for designing CBDC systems, such as designing for compatibility with other forms of money, ensuring accessibility and inclusion, and balancing the technical and social aspects of CBDC.
+We used narrative-driven tools, such as storytelling and metaphors, to make digital currency more accessible and comprehensible for users.
+We also elicited user feedback and critique on our digital currency system proposal by using provotypes.
+Our research revealed some basic guidelines for designing digital currency systems, such as designing for compatibility with other forms of money, ensuring accessibility and inclusion, and balancing the technical and social aspects of digital currency.
 We also highlighted the importance of protecting established forms of money like cash, as a way to maintain flexible payment options and prevent their decline in usage.
-We demonstrated the innovative potential of CBDC system design to protect the privacy and security of users while ensuring user-friendliness and giving more people more choices in their payment options.
+We demonstrated the innovative potential of digital currency system design to protect the privacy and security of users while ensuring user-friendliness and giving more people more choices in their payment options.
 We encourage other designers to explore this novel opportunity to critically consider the design of money, which has the potential to shape everyday life.